Mighty the Armadillo

-After 23 years of absence, Mighty finally returns as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
-In this game, Mighty has a new move known as the Hammer Drop, which is a downward slam attack, and his shell can protect him from enemy attacks whenever he is curled up.
+After 23 years of absence, Mighty returned as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
+In this game, Mighty has a move known as the Hammer Drop, which is a downward slam attack, and his shell can protect him from enemy attacks whenever he is curled up.
 He can also bounce off spikes harmlessly, but only once per jump.
 In Encore Mode, he is trapped in a capsule with Ray in Angel Island Zone and has to be rescued by Sonic.